 If we assume that certain patient images are treated similarly by comparable competitive products, the technical advantages of a manufacturer rarely lead to a successful conclusion of a call.

-Despite the highest level of competence, a pharmaceutical sales representative is always on the short side to suggest to the doctor what would be better for his patients from the perspective of the representative of a pharmaceutical company.
-It would be downright disrespectful to assume a "demigod in white" that until now he had insufficiently supplied his profession with the "right" remedies.
+Despite the highest level of competence, a pharmaceutical officer is always on the shorter lever to suggest to the doctor what would be better for his patients from the point of view of the representative of a pharmaceutical company.
+It would be almost disrespectful to assume that a “demigod in white” has so far provided his profession with insufficient “right” remedies.

 So what makes the difference between the pharmaceutical experts who are more successful in convincing their doctors with their products?